aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 - EBGP (default for l3ls-evpn)
 - OSPF.
 - ISIS.
-- ISIS-SR*.
+- ISIS-SR¹.
-- ISIS-LDP*.
+- ISIS-LDP¹.
-- ISIS-SR-LDP*.
+- ISIS-SR-LDP¹.
-- OSPF-LDP*.
+- OSPF-LDP¹.
-- none**.
+- none².

-\* Only supported with core_interfaces data model.<br />
+¹ Only supported with core_interfaces data model.<br />
-\** For use with design type "l2ls" or other designs where there is no requirement for a routing protocol for underlay and/or overlay on l3 devices.
+² For use with design type "l2ls" or other designs where there is no requirement for a routing protocol for underlay and/or overlay on l3 devices.

 ??? note "Details on `enable_trunk_groups`"
     Enabling the use of trunk groups will change the behavior of several components in AVD.